bitdust-io/devel/README.txt

 Seems like in Ubuntu you just need to install all dependencies at first step:

     sudo apt-get install python python-twisted python-pyasn1 python-openssl python-crypto python-wxgtk2.8 python-imaging python-pp

 Windows ussers can use links bellow and install packages by hands.

+If you installed from sources using command "python setup.py install", can do it this way:

+    python -c "from bitpie.bitpie import main; main()"

-Clone, download or copy folder "bitpie" in any place you want on your HDD.
+But I recomend to just download and extract sources in any place you want and just run the main script:

-To start from command line:

     cd bitpie
     python bitpie.py show

 You will have to create a new "Identity" for you to be able to communicate with others, program will ask you to do that during first start.
 If you run on a system without graphical interface you need to register from command line by hands:

     python bitpie.py register <your_nickname>

 I recommend you to create another copy of your Private Key in a safe place to be able to recover your data in the future.